Dr Jimin YUAN

 Currently, the Laboratory of Cancer Signalling is employing molecular biology, biochemistry, and genetic mouse modelling to explore the mechanisms that underlie hyperactive Ras/RAF/MEK/ERK signalling-driven cancer development and drug resistance in targeted cancer therapies against this pathway.
 These studies will provide not only a conceptual framework for developing new approaches but also novel targets for drug designs against cancers with hyperactive Ras/RAF/MEK/ERK signalling.

-Over the past three years, the laboratory has uncovered the catalytic mechanism of RAF and MEK kinases through characterising their mutants with variable β3-αC loop deletions.
+Over the past five years, the laboratory has uncovered the catalytic mechanism of RAF and MEK kinases through characterising their mutants with variable β3-αC loop deletions.
 The laboratory is now focusing on developing next-generation RAF/MEK inhibitors according to these findings.
 The laboratory has also identified AMPK as a potential target to break the intrinsic resistance in cancer therapies with first-generation RAF inhibitors.
 Three manuscripts generated from these works are undergoing revision with Sci Signal, Oncogene, and J Biol Chem.
 The laboratory has also constructed a BRAF(V600E)-driven hairy cell leukaemia mouse model by combining BRAF(V600E) knock-in with a depletion of tumour suppressors in B cells, which models the pathogenesis of human disease.

 The Laboratory of Cancer Signaling is supported by the Khoo Bridge Funding Award (JH), the Asia Fund.For Cancer Research (JH), the Khoo Pilot Award (JH), and the Singhealth Startup Grant (JY).